reddyvamsibme/lazor_project_SC_Fall2020/README.md

 ## Testfiles
 The code is exclusively programmed for reading '.bff' files as input and extracting the necessary information.
 The directory [testfiles](https://github.com/reddyvamsibme/lazor_project_SC_Fall2020/tree/master/testfiles/)
 in this repository has seven '.bff' files for getting trained.
+Make sure to copy the files from [testfiles](https://github.com/reddyvamsibme/lazor_project_SC_Fall2020/tree/master/testfiles/) to the main working directory before implementing the code.
 If you intend to use your own test file with a different extension, you need to make the following adjustments
    1. Comment the following code in call() method of Class Input:
    ```python